sf122458/CompressLab/README.md

 A PyTorch-based framework for deep-learning-based data compression research.

 ### Features
+- **YAML-Driven Zero-Code Experiment Launch**

+  Start experiments with a single `yaml` configuration file:
+  - Model Auto-Registration: The `Registry` class enables automatic model registration.
+Specify a list of models under the `Model` key in the config file to train multiple models in one run.
+  - DDP Training Simplification: Built on [PyTorch Lightning](https://lightning.ai), configure the `Devices` key in the config file to easily enable DDP (Distributed Data Parallel) training for multi-GPU acceleration.
+  - Each config file responds to a folder in the `output` directory, so it is suggested to train models oriented to a specific task in a single config file.
+  - **NOTE**: All trainers are defined in `trainer.py`.
+Models choose the corresponding trainer based on the `model`' s annotation defined in the trainer.
+If you want to create a customed model, you need to inherit from the abstract class in `abc.py` and implement the code in `models.py`.
+The abstract class defines some common methods that all models should implement.
+All models defined in `models.py` will be automatically registered.
+You can refer to the existing models in `models.py` for implementation details.

 - **Multi-λ Training & Parallel Model Execution**

-  The framework supports configuring multiple λ values in the loss function to enable simultaneous training of multiple models, offering three training modes: `fast`, `medium`, and `slow`:
+  The framework supports configuring multiple λ values in the loss function to enable simultaneous training of multiple models, offering three training modes:
-  `fast`: Leverages PyTorch `vmap` to perform batch-wise forward propagation for multiple models in a single forward pass.
+  - `fast`: Leverages PyTorch `vmap` to perform batch-wise forward propagation for multiple models in a single forward pass.
-  `medium`: Conducts individual forward propagation for each model and aggregates gradient backpropagation at the ends.
+  - `medium`: Conducts individual forward propagation for each model and aggregates gradient backpropagation at the ends.
-  `slow`: Executes forward propagation and gradient backpropagation sequentially for each model.
+  - `slow`: Executes forward propagation and gradient backpropagation sequentially for each model.

   **NOTE: `vmap` may not optimize training speed for certain GPUs, requiring a trade-off between `fast` and `medium` modes.
 For example, the training time per epoch of `fast` is reduced to 80% of `medium` mode on the 4090, while it increases on the 1080Ti.
 In terms of GPU memory consumption: `slow` < `medium` < `fast`.**